MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 End mins:

 ### Lecture 23

+0000<->1500

+2023/08/19

+- singular matrix has 0 lambda
+- because determinant is product of eigen values
+- pure solution
+- to check some info about differential equation
+- 1. Separable differential equations - Khan Academy - this is for v(t)=exp(Lambda t) v(0)
+- 2. 2nd order linear homogeneous equations - Khan Academy - you need this if you want to understand one calculation in the next item on this list (quick to learn anyways)
+- 3. Systems of differential equations - MIT OCW 18.03, lectures 24 and 25 - basically does the first example in this lecture, but actually goes through the steps of explaining what is happening, highly recommended to watch both videos

 2022/03/31: 1653/5103, why resolve a differential equation has something to do with e^lambda t? <br>
 2022/04/01: finished